LabShengLi/nanome/index.md

 ont-guppy-cpu/bin/guppy_basecaller  -v
 ```

-#### 1.2 Install Conda
-If you do not have conda, please follow this link ([https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)) to install conda.

 #### 1.3 Install Megalodon
 [Megalodon](https://github.com/nanoporetech/megalodon) is a popular and latest ONT developed methylation-calling tool.
 It can be installed in conda enviroment.